derekmbrown/derekbrown.io/src/pages/notes/huginn-docker-compose-file.md

 tags: ['note', 'docker', 'huginn']
 ---

 Here's a Docker Compose file I'm using to setup a [Huginn](https://github.com/huginn/huginn) service to monitor some news feeds.
+Login info is at the bottom.

 ```yml
 services: